Data-driven Construction of Finite Abstractions for Interconnected Systems: A Compositional Approach

-We now present a data-driven approach utilizing data set $\mathcal{D}_{\mathcal{N}_C}$ to compute a candidate growth bound as in \eqref{k_c_para}.
+(cf. the objective functions and constraints of the optimization problem in \eqref{c_rcp} and \eqref{c_scp}).
+However, using a candidate growth bound as proposed in Lemma \ref{lema1_c}, or any larger bound, may result in a finite abstraction that is overly conservative, as illustrated in the case study in Subsection \ref{sec53}. \end{remark} We now present a data-driven approach utilizing data set $\mathcal{D}_{\mathcal{N}_C}$ to compute a candidate growth bound as in \eqref{k_c_para}.
 Our approach also offers a formal correctness guarantee for \eqref{k_c_para} implying that it is a growth bound for dt-CS in \eqref{eq2.2} (cf. Theorem \ref{c_unknown_data}).
 The primary objective is to seek a growth bound that is less conservative in terms of over-approximating the reachable sets.
 In our proposed framework, we initially formulate the candidate growth bound in \eqref{k_c_para} as the following robust convex program: